 Introduction

 How do we make purchases?
-How do we decide things in everyday life?
-We seek advice from friends or family members before making judgments.
-When making judgments about purchasing things online, we consider the specifications of the products compared to those of other products of a similar nature and then decide whether to purchase them.
-Finding reliable information will be difficult in a world where information is expanding exponentially.
-It will be far more difficult to convince the user to trust the search results.
-We rely on recommender systems to deliver the necessary and relevant information.
+How do we make decisions?
+Often, we seek advice from friends or family members before making judgments.
+When making decisions about online purchases, we also might compare a product’s specifications with similar products.
+However, finding reliable information is difficult in a world where information is expanding exponentially.
+In the future, it will be far more difficult to convince users to trust search results.
+Recommender systems can help deliver necessary and relevant information.

-Recommender systems help users find the most pertinent information from a sea of internet data and offer customized services.
-By forecasting the user’s interest in an item based on user historical records, a recommender system seeks to make the best recommendations to a specific user (person or business).
-Users of recommender systems receive individualized online information, product, and service recommendations to aid in decision-making.
-Different recommender system frameworks, methodologies, and tools have been implemented in e-commerce, e-business, and e-government.
+Recommender systems help users (people or businesses) find the most pertinent information in a sea of internet data and offer customized services.
+By forecasting the user’s interest in an item based on user historical records, a recommender system seeks to provide individualized online information, product, and service recommendations to aid in decision-making.
+Recommender system frameworks, methodologies, and tools have been implemented in e-commerce, e-business, and e-government.

-This unit describes the fundamental idea and overview of the algorithms for recommender systems.
-First, we explore the formal introduction to recommender systems, the history of recommender systems, and application domains.
-Second, we look at basic building blocks and user profile modeling techniques of recommender systems.
+This unit describes the fundamental idea and provides an overview of the algorithms used for recommender systems.
+First, we provide a formal introduction to recommender systems, along with their history and application domains.
+Second, we look at basic building blocks and user profile modeling techniques.
 Third, we examine collaborative, content-based filtering, and hybrid recommendation methods.
 Finally, we cover several business objectives and evaluation techniques in this area.

 1.1 History and Application Domains of Recommender Systems

-The background of recommender systems and relevant application fields are covered in this section.
+This section covers the background of recommender systems and relevant application fields.
 We first go through the overall history of recommender systems.
 Next, we examine the data used as input for recommender systems, various recommender methodologies, types of recommender systems, and application areas.

 History of Recommender Systems

-The exponential rise of web information offers fantastic prospects for creating applications across various fields.
-However, it has also led to issues with information overload, as consumers struggle to quickly find the relevant information they need while using the available internet search tools.
+The development of the internet and the exponential increase in online information has enabled the creation of a wide variety of online application areas, from e-commerce to digital news outlets and e-government services.
+However, it has also led to information overload, as consumers struggle to quickly find the information they need using the available internet search tools.

-Recommender systems were introduced in the early 1990s.
-They are software applications that provide suggestions to the user to solve a specific problem.
-They help users deal with intense information and have become an important research area of information retrieval.
+Recommender systems are software applications introduced in the early 1990s to help users process large volumes of information and provide users with personalized recommendations.
+They have become an important research area of information retrieval.

 What is a user profile?

-Recommender systems provide a list of items according to the user profile.
+Recommender systems provide a curated list of items based on the user profile.
 Items here refer to the suggestions made by the recommender system for each user.
-Recommender systems, for instance, can assist users in making decisions about what movies to watch, what music to listen to, where to eat, where to shop, and what things to buy.
+Recommender systems, for instance, can assist users in making decisions about what movies to watch, what music to listen to, where to eat, where to shop, and what to buy.

 User information, including attributes like gender, age, income, address, and marital status, is saved in the user profile.
-A book’s profile might include its title, genre, author, and year of publication, for instance.
-The item profile stores information about the item, which frequently includes domain-specific attributes.
+Similarly, an item profile stores information about the item, frequently including domain-specific attributes.
+For example, a book’s profile might include its title, genre, author, and publication year.

-A user’s satisfaction with an item can be measured by the rating score given by the user.
-Initially, users provide the rating scores for the items that are already known to them.
-The recommender systems then use those previous rating scores of the seen items of the users to predict the unseen items for the users.
+Users’ satisfaction with items can be measured by the rating scores they give them.
+Initially, users provide the rating scores for the items that are already known to them (seen items).
+The recommender systems then use these user-generated rating scores of seen items to predict the scores of unseen items.

 What are the input and output of a recommender system?

 Items, users, and interactions make up a recommender system’s input data types.
-A list of recommendations or a score of predictions is the output data type for a recommender system.
+A recommender system's output data is the list of recommendations or prediction score.